-\begin{lemma} Let $\cW$ be a fundamental stack and let $G\inj I_\cW$ be a closed subgroup.
+We will now give a representability criteria for morphisms from fundamental stacks to algebraic stacks, generalizing \cite[Prop.~3.2 and Prop.~3.4]{luna-field} and partially answering \cite[Question 1.10]{luna-field}.
+This will then be used in the local structure theorem.

+\begin{proposition} Let $f \co \cW \to \cX$ be a morphism of algebraic stacks such that $\cW$ is adequately affine with affine diagonal (e.g., fundamental).
+Suppose $\cW_0 \subset \cW$ is a closed substack such that $f|_{\cW_0}$ is representable. \begin{enumerate} \item If $\cX$ has affine diagonal, then there exists an adequately affine open neighborhood $\cU \subseteq \cW$ of $\cW_0$ such that $f|_{\cU}$ is affine. \item If $\cX$ has separated diagonal and $\cW$ is fundamental, then there exists an adequately affine open neighborhood $\cU \subseteq \cW$ of $\cW_0$ such that $f|_{\cU}$ is representable. \end{enumerate} \end{proposition} To prove \Cref{P:refinement}, we require the following Lemma. \begin{lemma} Let $\cW$ be a fundamental stack and let $G\inj I_\cW$ be a closed subgroup.
 If $G\to \cW$ is quasi-finite, then $G\to \cW$ is finite. \end{lemma} \begin{proof} Note that $I_\cW\to \cW$ is affine so $G\to \cW$ is also affine.
 If $h\in |G|$ is a point, then the order of $h$ is finite.
 It is thus enough to prove the following: if $h\in |I_\cW|$ is a point of finite order such that $\cZ:=\overline{\{h\}}\to \cW$ is quasi-finite, then $\cZ\to \cW$ is finite.
-Using approximation of fundamental stacks (\Cref{L:excellent-approx-fundamental}) we reduce this question to the case that $\cW$ is of finite presentation over $\Spec \ZZ$.
+Using approximation of fundamental stacks (\Cref{L:excellent-approx-fundamental}) we reduce this question to the case where $\cW$ is of finite presentation over $\Spec \ZZ$.

 By~\cite[Lem.~8.3.1]{alper-adequate}, it is enough to prove that $\cZ\to \cW$ takes closed points to closed points and that the morphism on their adequate moduli spaces $Z\to W$ is universally closed.
 This can be checked using DVRs as follows: for every DVR $R$ with fraction field $K$, every morphism $f\co \Spec R\to W$ and every lift $h\co \Spec K\to \cZ$, there exists a lift $\tilde{h}\co \Spec R\to \cZ$ such that the closed point $0\in \Spec R$ maps to a point in $\cW$ that is closed in the fiber over $f(0)$.